Karuppu (film): Marketing

-The first teaser was released on 23 July 2025, Suriya's birthday.
-It revealed his character's name to be Saravanan, a reference to the actor's real name, confirmed speculation that he would be playing a lawyer, and includes references to his previous films such as Ghajini (2005).
+The first teaser was released on 23 July 2025, coinciding with Suriya's birthday.
+The teaser revealed his character's name as Saravanan, a reference to the actor's real name, confirmed speculation that he would portray a lawyer, and featured references to Suriya's earlier films such as Ghajini (2005); the scene paying homage to Ghajini featured only in the teaser.
+On 10 May 2026, during the IPL match between Chennai Super Kings and Lucknow Super Giants, the makers of Karuppu attended the event to promote the film and unveil the official trailer.
+Prior to the trailer launch, Balaji stated that the promotional campaign had been delayed due to multiple factors, including the 2026 Tamil Nadu Legislative Assembly election.